- 2-2/3 cups chopped pecans

 - 2 teaspoons vanilla extract

-- For frosting, cream butter and confectioners' sugar in a large bowl.
-Add milk and vanilla; beat until smooth.
-Stir in remaining toasted pecans.
+- For frosting, cream butter and sugar in a mixing bowl.
+Add milk and vanilla; beat until smooth. stir in remaining toasted pecans.
 Spread frosting between layers and over top and sides of cake.
 Yield: 12-16 servings.

 "I followed the recipe exactly and floured and greased pans and the cake stuck to bottom of the pan!
 I've baked many layrr cakes and never had this issue.
 I was making it for family reunion but now it's useless and I'll never make this again.
 Total waster of time and ingredients"